Spocdoc/ace_mvc/bugs.md

     This is because it isn't just an individual outlet that can only logically have 1 function, it's the entire equivalence set.
 Whenever an outlet is `set()`, if it's currently pending and is pending because it's the outflow of a function that will be calculated (because either it's been run or one of its auto inflows has changed), setting that outlet shouldn't be permitted (but should it raise an error?)

+  - OutletMethods that both retrieve a value and set it always run twice...

 # Outlet

   - optimization: should cache the change to function mapping instead of looping through all the functions (map from change cid to function)